mhmirza/UnstructuredDataAnalytics/README.md

 # Key Learnings

 From the course, Unstructured Data Analytics, I gained an extensive understanding of Natural Language Processing, Machine Learning and Neural Networks.
-This included frequency and co-occurrence analysis using metrics such as Phi-squared; Topic modeling using Latent Dirichlet Allocation; Dimensionality Reduction techniques such as Principal Component Analysis, Isomap and t-Distributed Dtochastic Neighbor Embedding; Clustering methods such as K-Means, Gaussian Mixture Models (including hyperparameter optimization) and DP-means; classification models such as K-NN and Random Forests; Image analysis with CNNs and time series analysis with RNNs.
+This key focus areas included frequency and co-occurrence analysis using metrics such as Phi-squared; Topic modeling using Latent Dirichlet Allocation; Dimensionality Reduction techniques such as Principal Component Analysis, Isomap and t-Distributed Dtochastic Neighbor Embedding; Clustering methods such as K-Means, Gaussian Mixture Models (including hyperparameter optimization) and DP-means; classification models such as K-NN and Random Forests; Image analysis with CNNs and time series analysis with RNNs.

 # Portfolio